 The Holidays Are Busy.
 Your Mind Doesn’t Have to Be.

-Even as the season shifts into holiday mode, I hope your week has unfolded gently.
-For me, Thanksgiving came and went - full of family, memories, good food, and the kind of joy that only connection brings.
+For many, holidays usually come and go - full of family, memories, good food, and the kind of joy that only connection brings.

-But then came the aftermath: the clean-up, the next holiday plans, the messages, the emails, the planning and logistics, and the quiet (or, sometimes loud) pressure to keep moving forward.
+But then comes the aftermath: the clean-up, the next holiday plans, the messages, the emails, the planning and logistics, and the quiet (or, sometimes loud) pressure to keep moving forward.

-And in the middle of that rhythm, I realized how easy it is to lose touch with our own internal rhythm.
+And in the middle of that rhythm, we realize how easy it is to lose touch with our own internal rhythm.

-A few times this week, I caught myself pausing.
+A few times this seasom, I caught myself pausing.
 Not because I planned it, just because I felt the tension rising, and I needed a breath before diving back in.

 This week’s pause came from an unexpected place: a plane seat, right before takeoff.